nfdi4plants/Swate-docs/src/docs/UserDocs/Docs03-Building-Blocks.md

         </p>
         </details>
     - When typing numbers into these cells, Excel will add the unit to the number values.
     - 👀 The unit information for the main column cells can be seen in Excel.
-Select main column cells → `Home` → `Number` → small expand symbol on the bottom right ([image](/images/UserDocs/Swate-numberFormat-Exp.jpg?v01.02.22)).
+Select main column cells → `Home` → `Number` → small expand symbol on the bottom right (<a href="/images/UserDocs/Swate-numberFormat-Exp.jpg?v01.02.22" target="_blank">image</a>).
 3. Click the `Update Ontology Terms` <a href="/images/UserDocs/Swate-Overlay-Exp.jpg" target="_blank">quick access button</a>, to update the reference columns.
     - <details><summary>Expanded Table</summary>
         <p>